VilleOlof/silverfish/readme.md

 ![Silverfish Logo](./logo.webp)

 Easily edit Minecraft worlds with a simple, fast and powerful API.
-Works with worlds from version 1.18+ (including modded worlds).
+Works with worlds from version **1.18+** (including modded worlds).

+With `silverfish` you can set blocks, retrive blocks.
+Even set and get biomes, all in an easy to use crate.

+You can either continue reading the documentation.
+Or look at some examples in `examples/*`.

 ### Set block